Golden Pheasant Facts

-The Golden Pheasant represents a highly colorful game bird.
-This species of animal remains endemic to mountain forests in western China, in Asia.
+- Firstly, the Golden Pheasant represents a highly colorful game bird.
+This species of animal remains endemic to a moderate habitat range.
 However, groupings of feral individuals have become established in several non-native regions.

-Despite the bright colors of their plumage, they remain extremely difficult to see in their native habitat.
-There their color patterns provide a natural camouflage.
+- But, despite the bright colors of its plumage, the bird remains extremely difficult to see in its native habitat.
+There its color patterns provide a natural camouflage.

-Both the male and female Golden Pheasant possess yellow bills and legs.
-The males display the bright golden crest for which the species is named.
+Both the male and female of this amazing species possess yellow bills and legs.
+Finally, the males display the bright golden crest for which the species is named.

-We actually know very little about the behavior of the Golden Pheasant in the wild.
-Their diet appears to principally consist of a mix of leaves, grain, and small invertebrates.
-They feed during the day and roost in trees at night.
+However, we actually know very little about the behavior of this gorgeous bird.
+But, its diet appears to principally consist of a mix of leaves, grain, and small invertebrates.
+Furthermore, individuals feed during the day and roost in trees at night.

-The Golden Pheasant remains fully capable of flight, though they appear clumsy doing so.
-They prefer to walk or run, and they rarely take flight, except to escape danger or to take to the trees at night.
+The Golden Pheasant also remains fully capable of flight, though it appears clumsy doing so.
+It typically prefers to walk or run, and most rarely take flight.
+The most common exceptions to this include escaping danger or to take to the trees at night.

-After mating, the female typically lays between 8-12 eggs at a time.
-The incubation period of this bird usually lasts between 22-23 days.
+In addition, after mating, the female typically lays between 8-12 eggs at a time.
+Finally, the incubation period of this bird usually lasts between 22-23 days.